by Texas Homesteader ~

 Galvanized Trough Rainwater Catchment

-The other backyard rainwater catchment is actually part of our back porch addition.
-It’s a 100 gallon water trough connected to another downspout.
+The final rainwater catchment is a 100 gallon water trough connected to yet another downspout.

-If harvested water runs out I’ll often use gray water to keep the container gardens watered.
-But typically during the spring those bad boys fill & I have water for a long time, even during drought.
-And any little 1/2″ or so rain will fill them up again!
+But typically the 3 rainwater catchment systems we have in place provide all the outdoor irrigation water we need all year long.
+During the spring they fill & I have water for a long time, even during drought.
+And any little 1/2″ rain fills them up again!

-So that’s how 100% of our outside irrigation is rainwater. (or gray water during prolonged drought.)
-None of the systems are fancy or expensive, but they all work great to keep our gardens watered with free, untreated water!
+None of the systems are fancy or expensive, but they all work great to keep our gardens watered with free, untreated all-natural rainwater!

 ~TxH~